vicinspectorate.vic.gov.au

 A public service body is able to receive all PIDs made to it by its members, officers or employees, except for disclosures about members of Parliament.

-If your disclosure is about IBAC, or IBAC officers, a Public Interest Monitor, or the OSI or OSI officers, you must make your disclosure to us (the VI).
+If your disclosure is about IBAC, IBAC officers, or a Public Interest Monitor you must make your disclosure to us.

 If your disclosure is about the VI or VI officers, you must make your disclosure to the Victorian Parliament's Integrity and Oversight Committee, Speaker of the Legislative Assembly, or the President of the Legislative Council.